 How I Cured My Cystic Acne and Rosacea

 First of all, I want to say that I understand.
 I understand how you’re feeling; having acne is really tough!
 It’s so easy to feel down and feel “embarrassed” and “ugly”.
-My face was hurting all the time and my skin was completely damaged.
+When I had cystic acne, my face was hurting all the time and my skin was completely damaged.
 But after some time, I turned it all around.
 Here’s how I did it:

-When I first left Canada and moved to Europe, I noticed a rash on my face which I later was told was rosacea.
-Basically this consisted of an itchy, red spotty rash on my eyelids, chin and forehead area which was stress-induced.
+When I first moved out on my own and started a new internship, I began to see increases in my stress levels.
+I noticed a rash on my face which I later was told was rosacea.
+Basically, this consisted of an itchy, red spotty rash on my eyelids, chin and forehead area which was stress-induced.
 I ignored this and hoped it would go away.

-When I arrived in Berlin, I also broke out into cystic acne.
+I soon also broke out into cystic acne.
 This is where I really had no idea what was going on.
 I picked at the zits, scarred my face and encouraged more breakouts.
 I went to several doctors, who all prescribed me weird rash creams that just seemed to make things worse.
-At this time, I was on the birth control pill (low dose), used drug store makeup, ate cheese, eggs and wheat bread and didn’t exercise very regularly.
+At this time, I was on the birth control pill, used drugstore makeup, ate foods I knew I was allergic and sensitive too (like wheat and cheese) and didn’t exercise very regularly.
 I was also constantly stressed and lonely.
 I was angry and confused because I had never had any real problems with my skin in the past.

 SO, I decided to take action!

 Here are the following things I changed in my lifestyle that have helped cure my cystic acne and rosacea:

 Update: read my updated and in-depth post here.

 Update: get The Acne Protocol guide here.